zhangkaizhao/configurations/fontconfig/README.txt

 * sans-serif: Lato
 * serif: Merriweather
-* monospace: Ubuntu Mono
+* monospace: Fantasque Sans Mono

-Fallback for CJK fonts: Source Han fonts, WenQuanYi fonts, Arphic fonts.
+Fallback CJK fonts sorted by priority: LXGW WenKai, Source Han fonts, WenQuanYi fonts, Arphic fonts.

 ----

+Notes:

-Q: Why Source Han fonts over other CJK fonts for CJK fonts?
+Advantages of Source Han CJK fonts (Source Han Sans and Source Han Serif):

-A: Because Source Han fonts have Bold font style and the others only have regular font style.
+1. Source Han fonts have Bold font style and most of the other fonts only have regular font style.
-   And the others which do not base on Source Han fonts have not enought CJK characters.
+2. Most of the other fonts (those do not base on Source Han CJK fonts) do not have enought CJK characters.